 Speeding in work zones or school zones comes with even harsher penalties, including double fines and increased likelihood of license suspension.

-Our skilled speeding ticket lawyers can negotiate a ticket reduction or dismissal, helping you avoid steep fines, points on your record, and other penalties.
+Our skilled Suffolk County speeding ticket lawyers at Castro & Trodden can negotiate a ticket reduction or dismissal, helping you avoid the steep fines, points on your record, and other penalties that a guilty plea would cause.

-• Proving the speed measurement device was unreliable, due to improper calibration, maintenance, or incorrectly operated when it was used to calculate your speed.
+Proving the speed measurement device was unreliable, due to improper calibration, maintenance, or incorrect operation when it was used to calculate your speed, can often be a valid defense to help you avoid costly charges.

 No matter the circumstances of your speeding ticket, you should strongly consider retaining the services of a team of seasoned Suffolk County speeding ticket lawyers who can fight for the best outcome possible on your behalf.
 Fortunately, you’re in the right place.
 Contact Castro & Trodden, LLC today so we can get started working on your case.